QMSTR/web/content/blog/qmstr-newsletter-6.md

 March 22 in London.

-The next [community hangout](https://meet.google.com/mqr-sqwi-cxn) is scheduled for March 15, 2018, at 16:00 CET.
-Feel free to join us!
+The next [community hangout](https://meet.google.com/mqr-sqwi-cxn) is scheduled for March 14, 2018, at 16:00 CET.
+It is ope to everybody, feel free to join in!

-### Credits
-This time, all illustrations are our own.